huggingface/huggingface-vscode-chat/README.md

 2. Click the model picker and click "Manage Models...".
 3. Select "Hugging Face" provider.
 4. Provide your Hugging Face Token, you can get one in your [settings page](https://huggingface.co/settings/tokens/new?ownUserPermissions=inference.serverless.write&tokenType=fineGrained).
 5. Select the models you want to add to the model picker.
+For a given model, you can select the inference provider(s) you want to use!

 💡 The free tier gives you monthly inference credits to start building and experimenting.
 Upgrade to [Hugging Face PRO](https://huggingface.co/pro) for even more flexibility, $2 in monthly credits plus pay‑as‑you‑go access to all providers!